 - B. Leading discussion (20% of final grade).
 The format of the leading discussion is similar to the presentation with the exception that there will be no slides to be presented to the class.
 Students will be asked to select a date (and accordingly a topic according to the course schedule) for discussing a given article.
 Students will outline the content of the article and prepare questions to stimulate class discussion.
 Leading discussion may occur singly or in groups depending on class size, and assigned at random if the number of dates and topics chosen voluntarily do not cover the entire course schedule.
 Evaluation is based on clarity, accuracy and completeness of the article presented, as well as success in engaging colleagues' participation in class discussion. - C. Questions (10% of final grade).
-Twenty-four hours prior to each class students are expected to submit via email (psyc521winter2011@neurolab.ca) three questions related to the material (scientific articles or selected manuscripts) that will be discussed/presented during the class on the next day.
-The questions will be made available to everyone for discussion during the class. - D. Term paper (40% of final grade).
+Twenty-four hours prior to each class students are expected to post on the blackboard discussion forum two questions related to the material (scientific articles) that will be discussed/presented during the class on the next day.
+The questions may be made available to everyone for discussion during the class. - D. Term paper (40% of final grade).
 Each student will write a term paper consisting of a research proposal.
-The paper can focus on any topic covered during the course (preferred) or a topic that students may be particularly interested in.
-The topic chosen for the term paper can be the same as that chosen (or assigned) for the presentation/discussion.
-Students are required to formulate one or two experiments that would make an original contribution to the literature/topic that the paper focuses on.
-Term paper topics must be pre-approved by the instructor and papers (in Word format) will be submitted by email no later than April 10, 2011.
-The content of the paper must be organized into the following sub-headings: (1) Title, (2) Abstract (150 words maximum), (3) Topic/literature overview, (4) Proposal, (5) Methods, (6) Analyses, (7) Expected results, (8) Implications and conclusions, (9) References (minimum 10).
+The proposal can focus on any topic covered during the course (preferred) or a topic that students may be particularly interested in.
+The topic chosen for the proposal can be the same as that chosen (or assigned) for the presentation/discussion.
+Students are required to formulate one or two experiments that would make an original contribution to the literature/topic that the proposal focuses on.
+Topics must be pre-approved by the instructor and proposals (in Word format) will be submitted by email no later than the last class of the course.

-The body of the paper (excluding title page and reference list) must not exceed 10 pages (double-spaced, 12 pt Times font) and must be written in APA format.
+The content of the paper must be organized into the following sub-headings: (1) Title, (2) Abstract (150 words maximum), (3) Topic/literature overview, (4) Proposal, (5) Methods, (6) Expected results, (7) Implications and conclusions, (8) References (minimum 10).
+The body of the paper (excluding title page and reference list) must not exceed 5 pages (double-spaced, 12 pt Times font) and must be written in APA format.
 No figures or tables should be included in the paper.
 Evaluation is based on clarity, accuracy and completeness.
 Special consideration will be given to the originality of the proposal.
+Students who do not comply with the guidelines described above will have 5% deducted from the term paper's grade.